Stearne Tighe Edwards: Military service

-Distinguished Service Cross – Bar
+On the 23rd September, 1917, he attacked an Albatross scout, which crashed into the sea.

+On the same date he attacked three Albatross scouts.
+One got on the tail of another officer's machine at very close range, shooting him up very badly.
+Flt.
+Cdr.
+Edwards attacked him from above, and the enemy machine turned on its back and went down in a vertical dive.
+He followed the enemy machine down to 8,000 feet, when its wings came off, and it fell to the ground.

+Promoted to temporary flight commander on 31 December 1917, Edwards' successes continued into 1918, bringing his total score to eight kills.
+On 1 April the RNAS was merged with the Royal Flying Corps (RFC) to form the Royal Air Force (RAF).
+No. 9 Naval became No. 209 Squadron RAF, and Edwards' kills continued to grow in number.
+Despite this he did not enjoy his work, with an inscription inside his prayerbook asking for forgiveness for the men he killed.
+With sixteen victories to his name, Edwards was awarded a bar to his DSC on 21 June.
+The citation read:

 Lieut. (tempy.
 Capt.)
 Stearne Tighe Edwards, D.S.C., R.A.F.

 For conspicuous bravery and most brilliant leadership of fighting patrols against enemy aircraft.
-On 2 May 1918, whilst leading a patrol of four scouts, he encountered a hostile formation of eight enemy scouts and drove down one enemy machine completely out of control.
-Soon afterwards, he engaged another formation of six enemy scouts, driving down one to its destruction whilst his patrol accounted for another.
+On the 2nd May, 1918, whilst leading a patrol of four scouts, he encountered a hostile formation of eight enemy scouts, and drove down one enemy machine completely out of control.
+Soon afterwards he engaged another formation of six enemy scouts, driving down one to its destruction whilst his patrol accounted for another.
 He only broke off the fight owing to lack of ammunition.
 He has destroyed or driven down out of control many enemy machines since he was awarded the Distinguished Service Cross, and has at all times shown the greatest gallantry and a fine offensive spirit.